-When you search for air duct cleaning in the St. Cloud area, you'll find companies using one of two methods: Negative Air or Rotary Brush.
+When you search for air duct cleaning in the St. Cloud area, you'll find companies using one of two methods: Air Whips or brush-based cleaning.
 These aren't just different brand names for the same thing — they produce fundamentally different results.
 Understanding the difference could save you from paying for a service that doesn't actually clean your ducts.

-The short version: Negative Air puts your entire duct system under negative pressure and vacuums at 2,000 CFM.
-Rotary Brush spins a brush and vacuums at 300 CFM.
-NADCA — the National Air Duct Cleaners Association — recommends Negative Air as the most comprehensive method.
+The short version: Air Whips put your entire duct system under negative pressure and vacuum at 2,000 CFM.
+Brush-based cleaning spins a brush and vacuums at 300 CFM.
+NADCA — the National Air Duct Cleaners Association — recommends Air Whips as the most comprehensive method.

 Vacuum Strength

 This is the most significant difference.
-A Negative Air machine vacuums at 2,000 cubic feet per minute (CFM).
-Rotary Brush systems (Rotobrush, Ram Air, Goodway, Ductmaster, Rotovac) top out at 300 CFM on the high end — nearly 7× less powerful.
+An air whip machine vacuums at 2,000 cubic feet per minute (CFM).
+Brush-based systems top out at 300 CFM on the high end — nearly 7× less powerful.

 More suction means more dust, dander, pollen, mold, and mildew actually removed from your system, rather than just disturbed and redistributed.